 3. Criminal History.
-In cases in which the required criminal history checks pursuant to Section 39.0138(1)
+In cases in which the required criminal history checks pursuant to the applicable Florida Statutes

-435.045(1), F.S., reveal that the applicant(s) have been convicted of crimes specified in Section 39.0138(2) 435.045(1)(a)1., F.S., their application must be rejected.
+Section 435.045(1), F.S., reveal that the applicant(s) have been convicted of crimes specified in Section 39.0138(2) 435.045(1)(a)1., F.S., their application must be denied rejected.
 A referral to the adoptive applicant review committee will not be required.
 The applicant must be advised that he or she cannot be approved.
-If the criminal history check reveals that the applicant was convicted of a law violation listed in Section 39.0138(3) 435.045(1)(a)2., F.S., within the last five years, the applicant cannot be considered for approval, until five years after the violation was committed.
+If the criminal history check reveals that the applicant was convicted of a law violation listed in the applicable Florida Statutes Section 435.045(1)(a)2., F.S., within the last five years, the applicant cannot be considered for approval, until five years after the violation was committed.
 These applicants must be referred to the committee.

 4. Cases in which the applicant is a current or former foster parent and the review of the foster parent file reveals that there have been care and supervision concerns or a violation of licensing standards.

-5. With the exception of those applicants convicted of a crime specified in Section 39.0138(1)
+5. With the exception of those applicants convicted of a crime specified in the applicable Florida Statutes

-or chief executive officer will provide the applicant with written notification of the decision to approve or reject the application, within 10 working days of the decision.
-The written notice must include the reason for the rejection, and must advise the applicant of his/her judicial option as described in the Administrative Procedures Act, Chapter 120, F.S.
+district administrator or chief executive officer will provide the applicant with written notification of the decision to deny approve or reject the application, within 10 working days of the decision.
+The written notice must include the reason for the denial rejection, and must advise the applicant of his/her judicial option for review of the denial as described in the Administrative Procedures Act, Chapter 120, F.S.

 65C-16.007 Abuse Hotline and Registry and Criminal Records Checks.